HeapHopper/Spotit/markdown/02_exploratory_data_analysis.md

 ### Categorical columns

-Apperantly there is only one (non-dummy) categorical column - `key`:
+Apparently there is only one (non-dummy) categorical column - `key`:

 ```python